 What is anemia?

-- Decreased survival, increased destruction of red blood cells as in hemolytic anemia
+- Loss of RBCs due to bleeding or to increased destruction of RBCs as in hemolytic anemia

-There are several different types of anemia and various causes.
+Within the two broad categories of general causes of anemia, there are several types with different specific causes.
 Some of the most common types are summarized in the table below.
 Click on the links to read more about each one.

 |Type of Anemia||Description||Examples of Causes|